 “The Brotherhood?
 They’re gone.
 Blown to bits.
 The FBI said there were explosives stored in the building where they were meeting.
 Something, perhaps lightning, triggered a massive explosion,” Mary said, “They had been under investigation for some time and were on the verge of being arrested anyway.
 You probably didn’t hear anything about it—it was kept secret in the name of national security.”

-Emily walked into the lobby where she saw the group waiting. she walked up to Tina and said: “Forgive me.”
+Emily entered the lobby where she saw the group waiting.
+She walked up to Tina and said: “Forgive me.”

-Tina burst into tears and put her arms around Emily.
+Tina burst into tears as they put their arms around each other.

 “Mother,” said Tina.